alexeygumirov/telegram-bot-chatgpt/README.md

 # telegram-bot-chatgpt

-My telegram bot for ChatGPT (written with the help of ChatGPT) Bot is written in Python and is tested with the Python 3.10.
+My telegram bot for ChatGPT (written with the help of ChatGPT) Bot is written in Python and is tested with the Python 3.10 and Python 3.11.
+Dockerfile uses **Python:3.11-slim** base image.

 Bot supports:
 - Chat mode via GPT Chat Completion API